World's Smallest Violin

 "World's Smallest Violin" is a song recorded by the American pop band AJR.
 It was released on March 26, 2021, as the 11th track from the band's fourth studio album OK Orchestra and as a music video.
-In the first half of 2022, the song became a viral song on the social media platform TikTok, with many using the ending verse and the line "I'll blow up into smithereens" as a soundbite on the site as fan edits or by throwing back to viral videos.
+In the first half of 2022, the song became a viral song on the social media platform TikTok, with many using the ending verse and the line "I'll blow up into smithereens" as a soundbite on the site as backing audio for fan edits or to look back on past successes.

 Background and composition

 "World's Smallest Violin" was initially planned as the album's second single with a release date in June 2020, but was later switched with "Bummerland" as the band felt the latter worked better as "the anthem of [the] summer".
 The song speaks about trying to minimize one's pain and comparing one's pain to another's, for example, seeing a therapist and having a grandfather that fought in World War II and a great-grandfather who was a fireman.
 The music features transitions between a violin, a trumpet, and a piano.
 The song is described as, according to The Daily Californian:

 [a strong example] of the three brothers' fearless leap into a multitude of musical genres, daring to explore folk, jazz and musical theatre all within a single track.
 This ambitious bridging of styles could lead to disaster, but the brothers of AJR have mastered the skill, mirroring not only the sound, but also the lyrical content of each genre: In "World's Smallest Violin", for example, they imitate country classics by telling a generational story.
 In terms of Broadway influences, many tracks are narrative-driven, and listeners have long noticed melodic similarities to that of theatrical soundtracks.
 In conjunction with songs that often speak to very foundational human emotions and fragilities, this may be what is most compelling about AJR's music, and what allows the band's songs to resonate with audiences both young and old.

 In a TikTok made by the band themselves, production for the song included creating a beat with clapping and stomping their feet.
 To make background vocals, a vocoder was used.
 The band also wanted to try to flawlessly seam a transition from a violin to vocals to a guitar, with a theatrical ending to the song where "everything comes at once", with a continuously speeding up verse.